 Environment Configuration Files

 After creating the resources, you must create the environment configuration file that will be used by all deployment tools included with the Core Digital Platform.
-You can find examples of the configuration files in the source code under Deploy\ConfigFiles\AzureEnvironmentConfiguration.*.Template.json.
+You can find examples of the configuration files in the source code under Deploy\ConfigFiles\AzureEnvironmentConfiguration.*.Dev.json.

 Note: Because keys and access information are stored in the file, you can choose not to store this file in the shared repo and should be pushed to the individual project repo.